gmail storagestorage cleanupgmail filters

 7. Click the delete button (trash icon)

-8. Empty your trash to reclaim the storage space
+8. Empty your trash to reclaim the storage

 Prioritizing Your Cleanup